 - These bottles have “petals” that make the nipple softer and also stop it from collapsing as your baby drinks.

-- This anti-colic system means your baby will swallow less air, which means less colic and discomfort.
+- This anti-colic system means your baby will swallow less air, which means less discomfort.

-- The ergonomic design will help your baby hold onto the bottle, even though it will be heavier than plastic ones.
+- The ergonomic design will help your baby hold onto the bottle, even though it will be heavier than plastic bottles.

 - Drastic temperature changes from hot to cold make these bottles break occasionally.

-- The soft nipple leads to leaking sometimes.
+- Some parents found the soft nipple leads to leaking sometimes.

-These Joovy Boob glass bottles come in a three-pack and they each hold 8 ounces.
+The Joovy Boob glass bottle comes in a three-pack and they each hold 8 ounces.
 They have a one-piece Clear Flow vent that helps reduce the amount of air your baby gulps down, which will cut down the chances of developing colic.
 The vent is a snap to clean and great at preventing leaks.

 For added comfort and security, you’ll get a silicone sleeve with this set.
-Simply snap that in place over the bottle for a better grip and less chance of the glass breaking.
+Simply snap the sleeve in place over the bottle for a better grip and less chance of the glass breaking.

 This set comes with three medium flow nipples and caps for the bottles.
 Sudden temperature changes are fine with this bottle, up to 176 degrees Fahrenheit, which means if you bring it from the freezer to a warm cup of water to heat the breast milk, you shouldn’t have any breakage.

-- Made to withstand sudden temperature changes from freezer, dishwasher or bottle warmer.
+- Made to withstand sudden temperature changes from the freezer, dishwasher or bottle warmer.

-- Comes with a silicone sleeve, which may stop the bottle from slipping out of your hand.
+- It comes with a silicone sleeve, which may stop the bottle from slipping out of your hand.